Idmission-LLC/LiteSDK2Sample/README.md

     - `IDentitySDK_Swift.xcframework`
     - `IDCapture_Swift.xcframework`
     - `SelfieCapture_Swift.xcframework`
+    - `SignatureCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `FingerPrintCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `VideoCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.

 - [Download IDentityMediumSDK2.0](https://drive.google.com/file/d/1iBY2AKyIWTsVLv2-Q1TaZ1LsjvTT0Wh5/view?usp=sharing) : Drag & drop following files in your project
     - `IDentityMediumSDK.xcframework`
     - `IDCaptureMedium.xcframework`
     - `SelfieCaptureMedium.xcframework`
+    - `SignatureCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `FingerPrintCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.

 - [Download IDentityLiteSDK2.0](https://drive.google.com/file/d/1ns5Vjr7jSLs30s2lXXwdruNpM8xpegIU/view?usp=sharing) : Drag & drop following files in your project
     - `IDentityLiteSDK.xcframework`
     - `IDCaptureLite.xcframework`
     - `SelfieCaptureLite.xcframework`
+    - `SignatureCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `FingerPrintCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.

 Once added respective `.xcframeworks` in your project, make sure to make it all as a `Embed & Sign` in **YourTarget -> General -> Frameworks, Libraries & and Embeded Content**.

 ### **Step 4:** Add Required Dependencies